blackwatermelon0000/Lifelytix/README.md

-# 🧠 Lifelytix
+# 🧠 Healthviz

-**Lifelytix** is a comprehensive AI-powered health analytics app built with Streamlit and real-world NHANES data.
+**Healthviz** is a comprehensive AI-powered health analytics app built with Streamlit and real-world NHANES data.
 It performs:

 - 📊 Exploratory Data Analysis (EDA)
 - 🔍 Predictive Modeling with Regression & Classification